 - (i) while the company is a trading company. alternatively, where you hold shares in a holding company of a group.
 The group of companies must be a trading group or

 - (ii) within 3 years from the date it ceased.
 Either a trading company or a member of a trading group.
 See Example 3 below

 - assets owned by you personally but used in a business carried on by either:

 - (i) a partnership of which you are a member, or

 - (ii) by your personal trading company.
 Again this may also be by a company in a trading group.
-These holding companies which are your ‘personal company’.
+These holding companies are your ‘personal company’.
 See below for more details.
 The disposal will only qualify as long as it is associated with a disposal of either your interest in the partnership or of shares/securities in the company.
-Qualifying disposals which fall into this category are referred to as ‘associated disposals’.
+Qualifying disposals that fall into this category are referred to as ‘associated disposals.